lordshiku/FRCpredictions/README.md

 Random Forest (with tuning)	79.2
 Hyperparameter tuning was performed where applicable.
 Logistic regression achieved the best accuracy (80.07%), demonstrating that the predictive metrics were well-structured for classification.

-Files & Structure
+**Files & Structure**
-dataholder.R – Handles API calls to collect match data. eda_analysis.R – Performs Exploratory Data Analysis (EDA) to determine the most predictive features. csv_creator.R – Processes raw data and generates the dataset used for model training. model_analysis.R – Implements machine learning classification models, evaluates different methods, and determines the best-performing approach.
+dataHolderLarge.py – Handles API calls to collect match data. allRcode.R – Performs Exploratory Data Analysis (EDA) to determine the most predictive features. csvCreatorLarge.py – Processes raw data and generates the dataset used for model training. allRcode.R – Implements machine learning classification models, evaluates different methods, and determines the best-performing approach.

-Results & Insights
+**Key Results & Insights**
 Logistic regression provided the best accuracy (80.07%), making it the most effective model for match outcome classification.
 Scorediff, rpdiff, and lastfive were the strongest predictive features.
 The methodology ensures live, blind predictions, making it possible to forecast match results in real-time using only prior match data.